Sanuthb/Universal-Database/README.md

 ### Frontend Interface

-1. **Connect to Database**: Enter your PostgreSQL connection URL
+1. **Connect to Database**:
+   - Choose your database type (PostgreSQL, MongoDB, Firebase, Supabase)
+   - Enter your connection string with auto-detection
+   - Get helpful examples for each database type
-2. **View Tables**: All tables are automatically loaded in the sidebar
+2. **View Tables/Collections**: All tables are automatically loaded in the sidebar
-3. **Create Tables**: Use the "Create Table" button to add new tables
+3. **Create Tables**: Use the "Create Table" button to add new tables with database-specific options
 4. **Manage Data**: Click on any table to view, edit, add, or delete data
 5. **Column Controls**: Toggle column visibility and sort data
+6. **Schema Management**: View and modify database structure with foreign key support

 ### API Endpoints